myalii/CodeChallenge/README.md

 ## Evaluation Criteria

 Candidates will be evaluated based on the following criteria:
-- Correct usage of Include(), navigation properties, and Where() clauses.
+- Correct and efficient usage of IQueryable, Include(), navigation properties, and Where() clauses.
-- Efficient use of IQueryable.
 - Proper input validation and use of early exits.
 - Code readability and adherence to C# coding conventions.
-- Appropriate implementation of authentication and authorization to ensure that users can only access and modify their own data.
+- Appropriate authorization to ensure that users can only access and modify their own data.
-- Comprehensive error handling and response messaging.

 Candidates are encouraged to demonstrate best practices in their code and to provide clear and maintainable solutions.